Why Is Social Media STILL Censoring The LGBTQIA+ Community?Storyblocks Features

 Finally, FINALLY, brands, media companies, and corporations are investing more and more in creating representation.
 To know that this content is being created, and there may be so much more out there than we are even aware of, but that it might not make it to the screens of the people who NEED to see it… it’s infuriating.

 So, that’s why we’re posting this.
-This may be overly optimistic, but our hope is that continuing to bring attention to this unnecessary censorship of completely safe, joyful content of beautiful friendships, relationships, and families may trigger some self-reflection and action from these companies.
+This may be overly optimistic, but our hope is that continuing to bring attention to this unnecessary censoring of LGBTQIA+, completely safe, joyful content of beautiful friendships, relationships, and families may trigger some self-reflection and action from these companies.
 It’s so easy for them to put their hands up and blame it on the code, but that is not enough.
 Humans write the code, so humans can change it.
 Let’s hold them accountable.

 This censorship needs to end.